georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Georgia, the inmates are provided with a trust account, similar to an account opened with a bank.
 Through this medium, relatives and loved ones can send money to an inmate in person, online, by phone, or by mail.

 • Walk-in: The depositor can use the quick collect payment method available at any Western Union location.
 Depositors may pay using cash, specifying the Georgia Department of Corrections.
 Fill the space provided for code city with ‘GADOC’ and the space provided for code state with ‘GA.’
-For account number, use the inmate’s GDC number and last name without space.
+For the account number, use the inmate’s GDC number and last name without a space.
 For example, if the inmate’s GDC number is 98765, and the name is John Smith, the account number will be ’98765Smith’.

 • Mail: The GDC allows mail deposits to Georgia inmates via the GDC Money Order Voucher Printing System.
-After generating the voucher, send with a money order via mail to:
+After generating the voucher, send it with a money order via mail to:

 Jpay